microsoft/vscode-cmake-tools/docs/target_debugging.md

 ### Running program from ``launch.json``
 In some cases debugging support provided by CMake Tools may be limited or incorrect.
-Then it is possible to use CMake Tools from ``launch.json`` for information about executables and their paths.
+It is possible to use CMake Tools from ``launch.json`` to fill in information about executables and their paths.

 Basic ``launch.json`` configuration may look like this:

 ~~~json
 {
     "version": "0.2.0",